Robert Montgomerie (fencer)

 Robert Cecil Lindsay Montgomerie (15 February 1880 – 28 April 1939) was a British fencer.
 He won two silver medals in the team épée competitions at the 1908 and 1912 Summer Olympics.
-Montgomerie also competed in Olympic Games of 1920, 1924 and 1928.
-He was a nine times British fencing champion, winning four foil titles and five épée titles at the British Fencing Championships, from 1905 to 1914.
-He was the first British fencer to win an overseas open épée competition, winning at Le Touquet in 1913.
-From 1907 to 1927 he was honorary secretary of the Amateur Fencing Association.
+Montgomerie also competed in the Olympic Games of 1920, 1924 and 1928.
+He was a nine-time British fencing champion, winning four foil titles and five épée titles at the British Fencing Championships from 1905 to 1914.
+He was the first British fencer to win an overseas open épée competition, taking first place at Le Touquet in 1913.
+From 1907 to 1927, he served as the honorary secretary of the Amateur Fencing Association.

-Montgomerie was educated at Worcester College, Oxford.
-As an amateur fencer, he followed his father into a career as a barrister.
+Montgomerie attended Worcester College, Oxford.
+As an amateur fencer, he followed in his father's footsteps to become a barrister.